cliff-rosenberg/14-MVC-Tech-Blog/README.md

 ## Usage

-To run locally: The app server is launched by Node, type the command 'node server.js' to start the back-end.
+To run when installed locally: The app server is launched by Node, type the command 'node server.js' to start the back-end.
 Then launch a web browser and go to the URL 'localhost:3001/' to get the inital page.

 ## Credits